CiscoDevNet/NSO-Playground-Local-Install/README.md

 - Where is the NSO webUI?

-  - Assuming that you are using the default port 8080, the URL can be obtained through the `DEVENV_APP_8080_URL` environment variable in your terminal.
-You can access the webUI with admin/admin considering you used the default user.
+  - Assuming you are using the default port 8080, the URL can be obtained through the `DEVENV_APP_8080_URL` environment variable in your terminal.
+The webUI default credentials are `admin/admin`

     ```bash
     echo $DEVENV_APP_8080_URL